TiraLabra/2019_loppukesa/pages/README.md

  * Workshop for 8.2. mostly cancelled.
 Someone may be around for general algorith workshop stuff.
 If you have lab specific concerns I should be reachable through irc or e-mail.
  * Labtool should now work! -->
  * The final submission deadline is on Friday 6.9. at 23:59.
 There are no time extensions available.
- * If you find typos or other errors on the course pages, please submit a Pull Request with the fix.
+ * If you find typos or other errors on the course pages, please submit a Pull Request with the fix ([instructions]( 	bug_bounty.md)).
 A bug bounty of 1 course point will be awarded for significant fixes (capped at 1 per student).

 ## :notebook: Labtool